eslint/eslint/docs/rules/no-unused-vars.md

     if (n < 2) return 1;
     return n * fact(n - 1);
 }

+// When a function definition destructures an array, unused entries from the array also cause warnings. function getY([x, y]) {
+    return y;
+}
 ```

 Examples of **correct** code for this rule: